Rokucraft/rokucraft.com/src/pages/rules.md

 15. **Respect decisions made by staff**
 Staff attempt to promote and maintain a positive environment on Rokucraft.
 If you feel that a staff member’s decision is unfair, please contact a Team Leader or Admin regarding the situation.

+* * *

+## Housing & Shop Rules

+1. **Do not exceed the following limits:**
+    - **Your main account can have two houses and two shops**
+    - **Your alternate accounts can only have one house and one shop**
+      Please note that ships and air bison are considered ‘houses’.
+    - **Houses and shops can have up to 30 entities, whereas estates can have up to 50**
+      Entities include item frames and paintings.
+These limits exist to prevent lag that may affect yourself and others.

+2. **Do not alter the exterior of your buildings**
+You are free to change and decorate the interior of your house or shop.
+However, do not make significant changes to the exterior of the building.
+This is to maintain the intended atmosphere and look of the town or city.
+You may only make minor changes, such as placing flowers, pots or banners.

+3. **Do not turn your house into a shop or vice versa**

+* * *

+## Roleplay Rules & Guidelines
+We also have roleplay rules and guidelines that should be followed.
+They can be found on our [Roleplay Rules & Guidelines](https://wiki.rokucraft.com/roleplay/roleplay-rules) page.